dpranke/typ/README.rst

 Possible future work
 --------------------

+- MainTestCase.check() improvements:

+  - check all arguments and show all errors at once?
+  - make multi-line regexp matches easier to follow?

+- --debugger improvements:

+  - make it skip the initial breakpoint
+  - make it play nicely w/ TestCase.check()

 - Support testing javascript, c++/gtest-style binaries.
 - Support for test sharding in addition to parallel execution (so that